 For more info on this subject see this article on PCAdvisor:

-can't open the zip file after you have downloaded it to your computer, your antivirus program is probably blocking it.
+If you have purchased a download version of one of our automotive programs, but can't open the zip file after you have downloaded it to your computer, your antivirus program is probably blocking it.
 Many antivirus programs will NOT allow downloaded zip files to be opened to protect your computer against files that might contain a virus, spyware or other malware.
 This does NOT mean the file has been scanned and found to be suspicious.
 It only means the antivirus is set to block ALL zip files regardless of what they contain (which is rather dumb, if you ask me!).

 On some antivirus programs there may be a menu option that allows you to approve a downloaded zip file so that it can be opened.
 If this option is not offered on your antivirus software, the only way to get around the problem is to temporarily disable or turn off your antivirus program and restart your computer (ignore all any warnings that may pop up when the computer restarts).
 Once the antivirus program has been disabled, you should have no problem opening the downloaded zip file.
 Just click on the zip file and Windows XP, Vista or Windows 7 should open it.
 You can turn your antivirus software back on after this has been done.

 The setup program that comes on CarleySoftware CDs is programmed to install the files to hard drive "C", which is the default letter designation for the hard drive on almost all Windows computers.